Vincom Center Đồng Khởi: History

 On June 21, 2007, Vincom (now is Vingroup) announced a project that high-rise and real estate investors have been "half-believing, half-doubting" about for nearly a year now.
 It is a cluster of 3 towers invested by Vincom, divided into two lots, including an office complex, luxury apartments for rent, a 5-star hotel and a commercial center, located in the center of District 1, Ho Chi Minh City.

-The first lot of nearly 12,000 m^{2} will be located at the current location of the Ho Chi Minh City Department of Education & Training and Chi Lang Park, which is originally known as Vincom Center B, including a commercial center, offices and luxury apartments, a long-term rental garage and a parking lot.
+The first lot of nearly 12,000 m^{2} will be located at the current location of the Ho Chi Minh City Department of Education & Training and Chi Lăng Park, which is originally known as Vincom Center B, including a commercial center, offices and luxury apartments, a long-term rental garage and a parking lot.
 The upper part of the first lot will be two 28-storey towers with a total area of 110,000 m^{2}, one for apartments and the other for offices for rent.
 These two towers will share a base, used as a commercial center and parking lot.
 The second lot of the project has an area of 8,800 m^{2}, located at the former Eden Commercial Center, surrounded by 4 main streets: Nguyễn Huệ Boulevard, Đồng Khởi Street, Lê Lợi Boulevard and Lê Thánh Tôn Street.

 Vincom Center B was started to construct in late 2009, then opened on April 30, 2010, to celebrate the 35th anniversary of the Reunification Day.
 Vincom Center B was secretly renamed as Vincom Center Đồng Khởi after the Vincom Center A was sold for VIPD Group (a business related to Trương Mỹ Lan) and changed as Union Square Saigon, the name was kept until now.